syncfusion-content/blazor-docs/blazor/toast/how-to/change-toast-content-dynamically.md

+---
+layout: post
+title: How to Change Toast Content Dynamically in Blazor Toast Component | Syncfusion
+description: Checkout and learn about Change Toast Content Dynamically in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Change toast content dynamically

 The Toast component supports to change its content dynamically while displaying in newest toasts.
 You can change the toast content by updating property value, before calling in the `show` method.